Lucid Dreams (Juice Wrld song)

-"Lucid Dreams" (formerly "Lucid Dreams (Forget Me)") is a song by American rapper Juice Wrld.
+"Lucid Dreams" (formerly "Lucid Dreams (Forget Me)") is a song by American rapper and singer Juice Wrld.
 It was officially released by Grade A Productions and Interscope Records on May 4, 2018, after previously being released on SoundCloud in June 2017.
 The song was produced by Nick Mira and debuted at number 74 on the Billboard Hot 100, peaking at number 2 on the chart.
 The song has over 3 billion streams on Spotify, being one of the most-streamed songs on the platform.
 As of May 2025, the music video has over 1.1 billion views on YouTube.
 In February 2022, the song was certified Diamond by RIAA for selling over 10 million units in the U.S.

 Background

 In a June 2018 interview with Lyrical Lemonade, Juice Wrld stated the song was made to be a "therapy session" during a period of relationship problems he was encountering.
 In the lyrics, he describes the pain of a girl breaking up with him, and in the verse he relates back to the title: saying he has lucid dreams thinking of her.

 "Lucid Dreams" was initially released on SoundCloud on June 15, 2017, alongside the EP JuiceWrld 9 9 9.
 It eventually accumulated 2.5 million plays, leading to an official release as a single on May 4, 2018.
 In November 2018, producer Nick Mira revealed that Sting owned 85% of the rights to "Lucid Dreams," which features an interpolation of his 1993 hit "Shape of My Heart".